requarks/docs-legacy/prerequisites.md

 - [Compose (IBM)](https://www.compose.com/mongodb)
 - [ObjectRocket (rackspace)](http://objectrocket.com/mongodb/)

+> :warning: **Cloud Provider Considerations**
+>
+> Make sure the MongoDB instance runs in the same datacenter (preferrably) or the same region.
+Connecting to instances located in another location will result in latency and poor performances!
+{.is-warning}

 # An empty Git repository

 All content created in the Wiki is saved locally and synced regularly to a remote Git repository.